apache/druid/docs/querying/query-from-deep-storage.md

 /druid/v2/sql/statements/QUERYID
 ```

 In addition to the state of the query, such as `ACCEPTED` or `RUNNING`.
 Before you attempt to get results, make sure the state is `SUCCESS`.

 When you check the status on a successful query,  it includes useful information about your query results including a sample record and information about how the results are organized by `pages`.
-Each `page` in your results contains a certain number of rows.
+The information for each page includes the following:

+- `numRows`: the number of rows in that page of results
+- `sizeInBytes`: the size of the page
+- `id`: the 0 indexed page number that you can use to reference a specific page when you get query results

 You can use this as a parameter to refine the results you retrieve.

 ### Get query results